When You Get Good at Things You Never Felt Passionate About

 Teaching English Without the Calling

-My teaching career started accidentally.
+My teaching career started accidentally, too.
 Someone needed English lessons and asked if I’d help.
-I said yes—not because I felt called to teach, but because someone asked and I was willing.
+I said yes.
+Not because I felt called to teach, but because someone asked and I was willing.

 No teaching passion.
 No sense of calling.
-Just willingness to help people learn to express themselves better.
+Just willingness and a natural drive to help people learn to express themselves better.

-Twenty years later, I’m still teaching across multiple schools.
-Students trust me with personal thoughts and problems, which helps us dive deeper into language and life.
-That trust didn’t come from passion—it came from showing up consistently and genuinely caring about their growth, even when I never felt that fire other teachers describe.
+Twenty years later, I’m still teaching across different schools.
+Students trust me with personal thoughts and problems, which helps us dive deeper.
+That trust didn’t come from passion.
+It came from showing up consistently and genuinely caring about their growth and doing a good job and helping the team.
+In the early days, there was never a passion that other established teachers described.

 The work became meaningful through doing it, not before it.